richardli/SUMMER/README.md

 ## Installation

 Currently, the package is only available through Github.
-CRAN submission is the completion and publication of a manuscript.
-To install, use the code below.
+CRAN submission is waiting on the completion and publication of a manuscript.
+For now, use the code below to install SUMMER.

 ``` r
 # install.packages("devtools")